 - Current cash debt coverage ratio

-Profit is the primary objective to operate commercial entities.
-Regardless of size and industry, a business entity needs a consistent improvement in profit to survive and prosper.
-A business that continually suffers losses cannot survive for a long period.
+Generating profit for the owners is the primary objective to operate commercial entities.
+Regardless of size and industry, a business entity needs a consistent improvement in its profit making ability to survive and prosper.
+A business that continually suffers loss cannot survive for a longer period of time.

-Profitability ratios measure the efficiency of management in the employment of business resources to earn profits.
-These ratios indicate the success or failure of a business enterprise for a particular period of time.
+Profitability ratios measure the efficiency of management in the employment of business resources to earn profits and indicate the success or failure of a business enterprise for a particular period of time.
 Almost all the parties connected with the business use these ratios as per their analysis needs.

-Management needs higher profits to pay dividends and reinvest a portion in the business to increase the production capacity and strengthen the overall financial position of the company.
+Management needs higher profits to pay dividends to stockholders as well as reinvest a portion back into the business to increase the production capacity and strengthen the overall financial position of the company.

 - Net profit (NP) ratio